kaito-project/keda-kaito-scaler/README.md

 ### Create a Kaito InferenceSet for running inference workloads
  - The following example creates an InferenceSet for the phi-4-mini model, using annotations with the prefix `scaledobject.kaito.sh/` to supply parameter inputs for the KEDA Kaito Scaler:
-   - `scaledobject.kaito.sh/auto-provision: "true"`
+   - `scaledobject.kaito.sh/auto-provision`
-     - KEDA Kaito Scaler will auto provision a `scaledobject` based on `InferenceSet`
+     - indicates whether KEDA Kaito Scaler will automatically provision a ScaledObject based on the `InferenceSet` object
-   - `scaledobject.kaito.sh/max-replicas: "5"`
+   - `scaledobject.kaito.sh/max-replicas`
-     - the max count of InferenceSet is 5
+     - specifies the maximum number of replicas for the `InferenceSet` during autoscaling.
+   - `scaledobject.kaito.sh/metricName`
+     - specifies the metric name collected from the vLLM pod, which is used for monitoring and triggering the scaling operation, default is `vllm:num_requests_waiting`
-   - `scaledobject.kaito.sh/threshold: "10"`
+   - `scaledobject.kaito.sh/threshold`
-     - specifies the threshold for the monitored metric that triggers the scaling operation.
+     - specifies the threshold for the monitored metric that triggers the scaling operation

 ```bash
 cat <<EOF | kubectl apply -f -